brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 the best way to accomplish this at the moment would be to use `zq` to convert it to ZNG [as shown above](#invoking-the-shaper-from-zq), then drag the ZNG into Brim as you would any other log.
-An enhancement [zed/2695](https://github.com/brimdata/zed/issues/2695) is planned that will soon make it possible to attach your shaper config to a Pool.
+An enhancement [zed/2695](https://github.com/brimdata/zed/issues/2695) is planned that will soon make it possible to attach your shaper to a Pool.
 This will allow you to drag the original NDJSON logs directly into the Pool in Brim and have the shaping applied as the records are being committed to the Pool.